ironb25/capstone1/README.md

     *   Categorical and continuous value correlation.(e.g Stroke and age)
     *   Categorical vs Categeorical correlation.(e.g. Stroke and heart disease)
 -   Hypothesis tesing (frequentist way)- : Comparing clinical features :
-    *   stroke vs no stroke,
+    *   stroke vs no stroke.
-    *    heart disease vs no heart disease,
+    *   heart disease vs no heart disease.
-    *   hypertension vs no hypertension.

 -   Hypothesis Testing (Frequentist way): Rate of Stroke between heart disease and no heart disease.
--   Bayesian Inference (Finding Posteriors of Rate of   *  Stroke for heart disease vs no heart disease).
+-   Bayesian Inference (Finding Posteriors of Rate of   Stroke for heart disease vs no heart disease).
 -   Bayesian Hypothesis Testing : Rate of Stroke if you have heart disease vs not.
 -   Bayesian Hypothesis Testing : Rate of Stroke for Males vs Females.
 -   Finding Top Risk factors of Stroke through Bayesian Inference.